nodejs/node/deps/npm/doc/misc/npm-config.md

 Set to true to suppress the UID/GID switching when running package scripts.
 If set explicitly to false, then installing as a non-root user will fail.

-### update-notifier

-* Default: true
-* Type: Boolean

-Set to false to suppress the update notification when using an older version of npm than the latest.

 ### usage